 Maternity & Parental Leave

-Under Washington State Law Against Discrimination (WLAD) pregnant mothers are entitled to pregnancy disability leave based on her individual condition for recovery, as determined by her health care provider (generally 6-8 weeks) and includes any period of disability prior to delivery.
+Under Washington State Law Against Discrimination (WLAD) pregnant persons are entitled to pregnancy disability leave based on their individual condition for recovery, as determined by their health care provider (generally 6-8 weeks) and includes any period of disability prior to delivery.

 If eligible for FMLA/WFLA, leave can be taken to care for and bond with a healthy newborn, newly adopted or placed foster child.